Mark 12: Widow's mite

-Jesus goes to where people make offerings, throwing donations of money into the Temple treasury, and praises a widow's donation, "...two very small copper coins, worth only a fraction of a penny" (42), in preference to the larger donations made by the rich.
+Jesus goes to where people make offerings, throwing donations of money into the Temple treasury, and praises a widow's donation, "two very small copper coins, worth only a fraction of a penny", in preference to the larger donations made by the rich.
 "I tell you the truth, this poor widow has put more into the treasury than all the others.
 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on."
-(43-44) She gives two lepta or mites, copper coins, the smallest denomination around.
+She gives two lepta or mites, copper coins, the smallest denomination around.
 Jesus contrasts her offering as the greater sacrifice because it is all she had, as opposed to the offerings of the rich, who only gave what was convenient.
-Her total sacrifice might foreshadow Jesus' total sacrifice of his life (Brown et al. 623).
+Brown et al. suggest that her total sacrifice might foreshadow Jesus' total sacrifice of his life, while Tom Wright reflects that "in the Messiah, Israel's God has given himself totally, given all that he had and was".

 Mark uses the term kodrantēs, a Greek form of the Latin word quadrans, for penny, one of Mark's Latinisms which many take as evidence for composition in or near Rome.